Adabs-hub/alx-low_level_programming/0x09-static_libraries/README.md

 - The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called main.h
 - Don’t forget to push your header file

-## Bash
-- Allowed editors: vi, vim, emacs
-- All your scripts will be tested on Ubuntu 20.04 LTS
-- All your files should end with a new line (why?)
-- The first line of all your files should be exactly #!/bin/bash
-- A README.md file, at the root of the folder of the project, describing what each script is doing
-- All your files must be executable

-# More Info
+#More Info
-You do not need to learn about dynamic libraries, yet.
+You do not need to learn about pointers to functions, arrays of structures, malloc and free - yet.